CPP and EI rates for 2021 (as usual) are a little higher. Somewhat following the inflation rate, after a fashion.

-One of my most popular posts in 2019 was CPP and EI rates for 2019, so I figure I’ll keep going with a winning combination.
-More up to date like 2021 you can find here.
+One of my most popular posts in 2020 was CPP (Canada Pension Plan) and EI (Employment Insurance) rates for 2020, so I figure I’ll keep going with a winner.
+Interestingly interest in this topic is year round.
+CPP and EI rates for 2021 (as usual) are a little higher.

-As we start 2020 (a new year and a new decade), all we folks who receive pay cheques (I believe the Japanese term is Salaryman), we get to start paying CPP and EI premiums again, hooray!
-Taxes make us strong!?!
-I resolved to pay less taxes legally this year.
+As we start 2021 (a new year), all of us who receive pay cheques (the Japanese term is Salaryman), get to start paying CPP and EI premiums again.
+Depending on how much you make this might be a short-term issue or a year long pain.

-If you pay CPP and EI premiums all year long, this is not for you, however, for those lucky enough to earn more than that, read on.
+If you pay CPP and EI premiums all year long, don’t worry, this is not for you.
+For those who have an end date for your CPP premiums, read on.

 EI this year is again a bit lower:

-- The rates have lowered a little as well:
+- The rates have remained the same as last year:

 - Workers rate (self-employed folks should research further, or if you live in Quebec) $1.58 per $100 earned.